Using Inline HTML in a ViewGrid

 A div container refers to the space itself.

-So, when looking at a ViewGrid, the text in a cell is in your span container.
-And the space around the text in that cell is your div container.
-Using these gives you more customization options.
-Let's continue with the state example from above.
+When looking at a ViewGrid component, the text in a cell is part of your span container, and the space around the text in that cell is your div container.

-Say you're showing the population for each state.
-You want the state name to have a black border and a green background that covers the entire cell.
-To do that, you'll update the div style.
-And for the Population, you want a dotted border and a yellow background that only covers the text.
-For that, you'll update the span style.
-Remember, you'll create new fields to hold this styled data.
+For the population, you want a dotted border and a yellow background that only covers the text.
+To achieve this style, you'll update the span container.
+Remember, create new fields to hold this styled data.

-Here's what your final stateDisplay formula looks like:
+Here's how your final stateDisplay formula looks like:

 stateDisplay=CONCATENATE("<div style='background-color:green; border:2px solid'>",state,"</div>")